-Dr. Harwin treats blood as a ‘drug’ (see Dr. Harwin’s interview in the journal ORTHOPEDICS ) and limits transfustions for patients.
-He has helped develop protocols of blood management and serve as Director of Total Joint Replacement Bloodless Surgery Program at Beth Israel Medical Center in New York City.
+Dr. Harwin treats blood as a ‘drug’ (see Dr. Harwin’s interview in the journal ORTHOPAEDICS ) and limits transfustions for patients.
+He has helped develop protocols of blood management and serve as Director of Total Joint Replacement Bloodless Surgery Program at Mount Sinai Beth Israel in New York City.

 nsfusion of blood, while other people are wary of the remote chance of receiving tainted blood.
 These factors, coupled with advances in minimally invasive surgery, have lead to the popularization of bloodless surgery.